ciberkleid/platform-automation/README.md

 Steps:

-1. Run the `design-config.sh` script to produce the parameters you will need to set for a given tile installation.
+1. Run the [design-config.sh](design-config.sh) script to produce the parameters you will need to set for a given tile installation.
 For example:
 ```
 . ./design-config.sh #follow prompts to provide your config file
 ```
-or
+or, for example:
 ```
 . ./design-config.sh ~/workspace/platform-automation-private/toolsmiths-pas/pivotal-mysql.yml
 ```